presidential-innovation-fellows/mygov/readme.md

 Use
 ---

-To use locally, once jekyll is installed, `cd` into the repo directory and run the command `jekyll --server --auto --safe --pygments --url http://localhost:4000`
+To use locally, once jekyll is installed, `cd` into the repo directory and run the command `jekyll --url http://localhost:4000`

 Contributing
 ------------